Looking for an in-depth Caribbean travel guide?

 Of course, the Caribbean is much more than its beaches.
 In fact, there’s a Caribbean destination for every kind of traveler out there.

-Whether you’re an action-oriented traveler looking to hike the world or want to explore as many cultures as you can, you’ll find something exciting in the Caribbean.
+Whether you’re an action-oriented traveler looking to hike the world — such as by exploring the hiking trails in St. Thomas — or want to explore as many cultures as you can, you’ll find something exciting in the Caribbean.

 We’ve compiled some of the best things to do in each location as well as tips on hotels, activities, and food.